kean/DFImageManager/README.md

 #### What's more

-Those were the most common features. `DFImageManager` jam-packed with features, there are much more options for customization and room for extension.
+Those were the most common cases. `DFImageManager` is jam-packed with other features.
+There are much more options for customization and room for extension.
 Fore more info check out the complete [documentation](http://cocoadocs.org/docsets/DFImageManager) and project [Wiki](https://github.com/kean/DFImageManager/wiki)

 ## Contribution

 - If you **need help**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/dfimagemanager).
 (Tag 'dfimagemanager')
 - If you'd like to **ask a general question**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/dfimagemanager).
-- If you **found a bug**, and can provide steps to reliably reproduce it, open an issue.
+- If you **found a bug**, and can provide steps to reproduce it, open an issue.
 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

+`DFImageManager` is constantly improving.
+Help to make it better!

 ## Contacts
 [Alexander Grebenyuk](https://github.com/kean) ([@a_grebenyuk](https://twitter.com/a_grebenyuk))